-4.3.2 Different texts where a transfer of the patent in respect of certain designated states takes place in opposition proceedings Where a third party has, in accordance with Art.
-99(4), replaced the previous proprietor for one or some of the designated Contracting States (see D-I, 6, third paragraph), the patent as maintained in opposition proceedings may for those States contain claims, a description and drawings which are different from those for the other designated Contracting States, without, of course, going beyond the original disclosure.
+4.3.2 Different texts where a transfer of the patent in respect of certain designated states takes place in opposition proceedings

+Where a third party has, in accordance with Art.
+99(4), replaced the previous proprietor for one or some of the designated Contracting States (see D-I, 6, third paragraph), the patent as maintained in opposition proceedings may for those States contain claims, a description and drawings which are different from those for the other designated Contracting States.

-4.3.3 Opposition cases with different texts where a partial transfer of rights by virtue of a final decision pursuant to Art.
-61 and Rule 18(1) and Rule 18(2) took place in examination proceedings
+4.3.3 Opposition cases with different texts where a transfer of rights by virtue of a final decision pursuant to Art.
+61 took place in examination proceedings